runk/npm-proxy-cache/README.md

         -l, --log-path        Log path
         -m, --internal-port   HTTPs port to use for internal proxying "MITM" server (necessary for running on Windows systems)
         --help                This help

-## Docker

-The docker image of this repository is not hosted on Docker Hub (yet)

-To run npm-proxy-cache as a Docker container, you need to build the image first:

-`docker build -t npm-proxy-cache .`

-After building the image successfully, you can run the Docker container.
-To pass parameters, simply append them to the `docker run` command, like so:

-`docker run -t npm-proxy-cache --port 8080 --host 0.0.0.0 --expired`

 ## Why can't I use the built-in npm cache?